teodorjuravlea/Password-Manager-Server-in-Rust/README.md

-# Rust Password Manager Server, built with Axum.
+# Password Manager Server in Rust, built with Axum.
-To be used with [this client application](https://github.com/teodorjuravlea/Rust-Password-Manager-Client).
+To be used with [this client application](https://github.com/teodorjuravlea/Password-Manager-Client-in-Rust).

 Config environment variables: